AAroNZH11/Performance_RGM_Networkx/README.md

 ## Key Findings

-It is observed that the time taken to generate a graph using the Random Geometric Graph model can be abnormally long under certain conditions.
-Specifically, when the number of nodes is large (up to 8000 nodes) and the radius is relatively high (up to 0.8).
+It is observed that the execution time changes almost linearly with
+$N$, the number of nodes at a fixed average degree, and changes non-linearly and smoothly with the average degree as expected, except for the sudden and sharp increase at the dense graph of N=8000 nodes with the random geometric graph model.

 ## Update

-Since the result of RGG stands out, tests are made on another device (windows operating system), with Intel i7-10875H CPU and 16GB Memory, execution time of Random Geometric Graph became normal.
-The reason for obtaining different results in two different configurations could be attributed to differences in memory availability.
+To understand the sudden and sharp increase in generation time for the large and dense graph with the RGG model, we conducted additional experiments on another device (windows operating system), with Intel i7-10875H CPU and 16GB Memory.
+Notably, the singular behavior does not appear on the second device.
+We conclude that the singular behavior on the first machine is primarily due to caching operations within limited memory space.

 ![windows_RGG](https://github.com/AAroNZH11/Performance_RGM_Networkx/assets/124021215/7c5cefc4-0c31-4b6a-bfda-f1c5088b0afe)

 ## Environment

-The analysis was performed on a MacBook Air M1 2021 (8-core CPU and 8GB Memory) using Python package Networkx.
+The experiments were performed on a MacBook Air M1 2021 (8-core CPU and 8GB Memory) using the Python package Networkx.

 ## Sharing

-This finding is shared with the community in the hope of enhancing our understanding of the performance characteristics of the Networkx package.
-An intriguing observation made during the project was the surprising increase in execution time when generating a graph using the Random Geometric Graph model.
-Specifically, the execution time increases markedly when the graph reaches around 8000 nodes and the radius is set at 0.8.
+The empirical finding is shared with the community in the hope of enhancing our understanding of the performance characteristics of the Networkx package.
+An intriguing observation made during the project was the surprising increase in execution time when generating a dense graph by the Random Geometric Graph (RGG) model.
+By the additional experiments on a machine with larger memory capacity, this singular behavior is attributed to the caching in limited memory space.

-If you have insights, theories, or even a solution for this issue, it could greatly enhance the efficiency and usability of Networkx for complex, large-scale graph generation and analysis.
-Please feel free to create an issue or a pull request if you have any thoughts on this topic or other aspects of the project.

 ## Acknowledgement

-Thanks for Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun for their valuable comments, and thanks Chenshuhao Qin for his advice.
+Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun offered valuable suggestions.
+My teammate Cody (Chenshuhao) Qin gave me his advice during the experiments.

 ## References